sebasmonia/dotfiles/DygmaRaise/README.md

 ## Layer 7 - "Base for Windows"

 When I am using my work laptop, I switch to this layer as a replacemente base.
 So far, the only difference is that the OS layer is #8 instead of #3.
-But in teh future can accomodate more Windows-specific changes, or jump other customized layers.
+But in the future it can accomodate more Windows-specific changes, or jump other customized layers.
 The Backspace key toggles to the Linux layer via a "Lock to 1".

 ![Layer 7](pictures/Layer-7-Base-Windows.png)

 ## Layer 8 - "OS Windows/Arrows/Media"

 This started as a clone of Layer 3 but with keys to move workspaces adjusted to Windows' multiple desktops usage.
-Turns out though, that the feature in Windows is quite incomplete, and basically unusuable with keyboard only.
+Turns out though, that the feature in Windows is quite incomplete, and basically unusable with keyboard only.
 I created a macro that does the dance to move the current window to a new desktop, but there's no key to close a virtual desktop, or to move an application to the next/prev desktop.
 Bleh.
 At least I get to customize the screenshot key (from PrintScreen in Gnome, to Win+Shift+S in Windows) and add Ctrl+Alt+Del in the Backspace position.

 ![Layer 8](pictures/Layer-8-OS-Windows-Arrows.png)